Monday to Friday

 > 130 g

-Unlike the cost of electric cars, which is not capped, the battery is not capped and can therefore be fully depreciated.
-However, it must be invoiced separately from the vehicle.
+Unlike the cost of electric cars, which is not capped, the battery is not capped and can therefore be written off in full.
+To do this, it must be invoiced separately from the vehicle.

-VAT on passenger vehicles is not recoverable.
-Whether you own a combustion or electric vehicle, you'll have to pay VAT when you buy it.
-If you drive a commercial vehicle, you should know that by switching to electric, the VAT on your vehicle is 100% deductible.
-However, VAT on electricity used to recharge an electric vehicle is subject to a tax deduction.
+VAT on vehicles used to transport people is not recoverable.
+Whether you own a combustion or electric vehicle, you will have to pay VAT when you buy it.
+If you drive a commercial vehicle, you should know that by switching to electric power, the VAT on your vehicle is 100 % deductible.
+However, VAT on the electricity used to recharge an electric vehicle is subject to a tax deduction.

 Government and regional aid